 Chicken Salad Puffs

 - 1 sheet Pepperidge Farm Puff Pastry

 - 2 tablespoon butter

 - salt and pepper

-- ½ tsp.
-Tony Chachere’s Original Creole Seasoning
+- ½ teaspoon Tony Chachere’s Original Creole Seasoning

-Spoon chicken salad onto the bottom half of the cooked pastry square and assemble to make a sandwich.
+- Spoon chicken salad onto the bottom half of the cooked pastry squares and assemble to make a sandwich.

 - Secure with a fancy toothpick and arrange on a platter.